XiaoLGrant/XiaoLGrant/README.md

     <img src="https://img.shields.io/static/v1?label=|&message=WEBSITE&color=536B78&style=for-the-badge&logo=wordpress&logo-color=white"/>
   </a>
       </p>
-        <p><strong>Javascript, HTML, CSS</strong> - Search a food product's barcode to determine how healthy it is, what packaging it comes in, and if it's vegan.</p>
+        <p><strong>HTML, CSS, & Javascript</strong> - Search a food product's barcode to determine how healthy it is, what packaging it comes in, and if it's vegan.</p>
     </td>
   </tr>